 Include, but are not limited to:

-- N-Acetyl Cysteine, also known as NAC, is a commonly used antioxidant that is broadly effective despite its limited reactive oxygen species (ROS) reactivity.
+Also known as NAC, it is a commonly used antioxidant that is broadly effective despite its limited reactive oxygen species (ROS) reactivity.
 Studies have shown that it can help replenish glutathione levels in the lungs and reduce inflammation in bronchial tubes and lung tissue.

-- Green Tea is not processed much before being served as tea, so the tea leaves are rich in catechins, which are antioxidants that can fight and may even prevent cell damage.
+While not processed much before being served as tea, the tea leaves are rich in catechins, which are antioxidants that can fight and may even prevent cell damage.

-- Ginkgo Biloba is composed mostly of flavonoids, which are the most common type of polyphenolic compound found in the human diet.
-Flavonoids exhibit antioxidant properties such as anti-inflammatory, antithrombogenic, antidiabetic, anticancer, and neuroprotective activities.
+Ginkgo Biloba are composed mostly of flavonoids, the most common type of polyphenolic compound found in the human diet.
+Flavonoids exhibit antioxidant properties such as anti-inflammatory, antithrombogenicity, antidiabetic, anticancer, and neuroprotective activities.

-- Bilberry and blueberry anthocyanins are proven powerful intracellular antioxidants in mammalian cells.
+Similar to blueberries, they are anthocyanins that are proven powerful intracellular antioxidants in mammalian cells.

-- Lutein is found in high amounts in leafy greens and orange-yellow vegetables.
-Lutein possesses higher antioxidant properties than other carotenoids.
+Found in high amounts in leafy greens and orange-yellow vegetables, lutein possesses higher antioxidant properties than other carotenoids.

-- Astaxanthinis a red pigment that belongs to a group of chemicals called carotenoids.
+While its name sounds complicated, it's simply a type of red pigment that belongs to a group of chemicals called carotenoids.
 It occurs in certain algae and causes the pink-red color in salmon.